-- 33.1 All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues. - 33.2 All staff have access to and must-read KCSIE part 1, Policies, code of conduct, Safeguarding and Child Protection, whistleblowing, behaviour, attendance- policies, children missing from education.
+- 33.1 All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues. - 33.2 At least 1 person conducting any interview for any post at the school will have undertaken safer recruitment training.
+This will cover, as a minimum, the contents of Keeping Children Safe in Education, and will be in line with local safeguarding procedures.